U.S. appeals court upholds MIT, Harvard patents on CRISPR gene editing

 The U.S. Court of Appeals for the Federal Circuit affirmed the validity of the Harvard and MIT patents, rejecting a challenge brought by a rival team of researchers associated with the University of California at Berkeley and University of Vienna in Austria.

-Shares of Cambridge, Massachusetts-based Editas Medicine Inc, a biotechnology company that licenses Harvard and MIT’s CRISPR-related patents, rose more than three percent to $31.25 after the ruling.
+Shares of Cambridge, Massachusetts-based Editas Medicine Inc, a biotechnology company that licenses Harvard and MIT’s CRISPR-related patents, rose nearly 7 percent after the ruling before giving back most of those gains and was up 0.6 percent at $30.43.

+Representatives of UC Berkeley and the Broad Institute, the biological and genomic research center affiliated with MIT and Harvard, did not immediately respond to requests for comment.

+CRISPR allows scientists to edit genes by using biological “scissors” which can find and replace selected stretches of DNA.

 Reporting by Jan Wolfe; Editing by Bill Berkrot